-- identify hazards and risks to health and safety and devise appropriate control measures to prevent accidents and manage those risks.
-This approach will create "Safe Systems of Work" in the College working environment; - be "suitable and sufficient" and to ensure this, risk assessments must be carried out by individuals or assisted by staff with appropriate industry-related knowledge of the tasks and health and safety awareness of the activity/task; - be reviewed and monitored as appropriate or when requested by the Health and Safety Committee (not less than every 12 months).
+- identify hazards and risks to health and safety and devise appropriate control measures to prevent accidents and manage those risks as far as is reasonably practicable.
+This approach will create a "Safe Systems of Work" in the College working environment; - be "suitable and sufficient" to ensure this, and must be carried out by individuals who are deemed 'Competent' and/or assisted by staff with appropriate industry-related knowledge of the tasks and health and safety awareness of the activity/task; - be reviewed and monitored as appropriate due to changes in process or equipment or when requested by the Health and Safety Committee.
+This should not be less than every 12 months preferably prior to the start of a new academic year.

-4. HAZARDOUS SUBSTANCES
+3. HAZARDOUS SUBSTANCES